About the Database

-We have defined three levels of inventory:
+We have defined three levels of Survey Protocols:

 Level 1: involves a general reconnaissance survey of springs within a landscape or land management unit, including brief (15 -20 minute) site visits to record georeferencing data and access directions, photograph the source and microhabitat array, and note the basic features of the springs ecosystem, such as biota and flow.
-This level of inventory is useful for identifying the distribution of springs across a landscape, and determining the need for more rigorous inventories.
+This level of survey is useful for identifying the distribution of springs across a landscape, and determining the need for more rigorous inventories.

 Level 3: requires long-term monitoring and research of Level II variables for selected springs.